You have not viewed any products recently.

 Although shopping for a personal mobility scooter in a store is traditional, online shopping offers many advantages, especially for people who have trouble getting around.
 Online shopping for electrical scooters lets you compare quality, prices, accessories, and options from the comfort of your own home.
 ELDERLUXE.COM can help you in your decision making.
 Call us at 1.888.537.LUXE for advice. we only handle the very finest scooters at ELDERLUXE.com, with generous warranties and guarantees.

 ELDERLUXE is dedicated to serving the needs and lifestyle of our customers.
-Our philosophy is centered around maintaining an active and vibrant lifestyle while aging.
+Our philosophy is centered around maintaining an active and vibrant lifestyle while aging as adults.
 We all know that aging is directly impacted by how active we remain in our later years: mentally, physically, spiritually and even sexually.
 ELDERLUXE prides itself on the collection of luxury products we have assembled- all designed to complement the discerning tastes and desires of our cherished customers.
-From our designer mobility products, luxury walking canes, home blood pressure monitors, all the way down to our bath safety and personal products, you will experience a store and service like no other, filled with well-designed aids for daily living that are both functional as well as aesthetically superior.
+From our designer mobility products, luxury walking canes, home blood pressure monitors, all the way down to our bath safety and personal products and aids to daily living, you will experience a store and service like no other, filled with well-designed aids for daily living that are both functional as well as aesthetically superior.